Grilled asparagus is the perfect accompaniment to any meal. With a crisp lemon flavor, this asparagus is simple, quick, and absolutely delicious!

 - Use some oil before seasoning.
-I like olive oil.
-Toss your stalks all around in a bit of oil to help the seasoning stick, but also to help develop some crispy char on the grill.
+I like using olive oil on my asparagus.
+Toss your stalks in a bit of oil to help the seasoning stick, but also to help develop some crispy char on the grill.

 - Add acidity.
 Asparagus is pretty sweet and some acidity really balances the flavor.
 I like lemon juice, but balsamic or red wine vinegar is also great!

 - Pre-heat your grill.
 If you’re grill isn’t hot enough, your asparagus will get cooked through and turn wilty before it has a chance to char on the grill.
 Those crispy bites are the best and you don’t want to miss out on them!
 I like to use my Weber Genesis II to get these grilled to perfection.

 - Stay close by!
 Once your asparagus is on the grill, don’t close the lid and walk away.
 Keep an eye on them, rotating often to ensure even cooking.
 They may be done faster or slower than the recipe calls for based on your grill temperature and the thickness of your asparagus.